Announcement opens continuously from 10/02/2023, with periodic cut-offs.

 Position Specific Requirements:

-- USCG License endorsed as: Chief Mate of Steam and Motor Vessels of Any Gross Tons Upon Oceans (or higher), and Radar Observer Unlimited.
+- USCG License endorsed as: Chief Mate of Steam or Motor Vessels of Any Gross Tons upon Oceans (or higher), and Radar Observer – Unlimited

-- STCW Certificate endorsed as: CAPACITY as Chief Mate, or Master; STCW may not include limitations of validity on vessels operating in the GMDSS system, or aboard ARPA or radar-equipped vessels.
+- STCW Certificate endorsed CAPACITY as: Chief Mate, or Master; STCW may not include limitations of validity on vessels operating in the GMDSS system, or aboard ARPA or radar-equipped vessels

-- Nautical Institute Unlimited Dynamic Positioning Officer (DPO) and/or Offshore Service Vessel Dynamic Positioning Authority (OSVDPA) Class A DPO certification with a minimum of 3 years remaining before expiration or sufficient Unlimited Dynamic Positioning sea time for renewal.
+- Nautical Institute Unlimited Dynamic Positioning Officer (DPO) and/or Offshore Service Vessel Dynamic Positioning Authority (OSVDPA) Class a DPO certification with a minimum 3 years remaining before expiration or sufficient Unlimited Dynamic Positioning sea time for renewal.

 - Recent Dynamic Positioning and towing experience within 3 years.